 A study compared a combination product containing bromelain, with diclofenac.
 The analysis covers safety, efficacy and tolerability of both treatments for osteoarthritis.
 Interestingly, the combination product was superior to diclofenac.
-Researchers describe this product as suitable for high-risk patients.
-As well as for daily managment of osteoarthritic joint pain.
+Therefore, researchers describe this product as suitable for high-risk patients.
+As well as for daily management of osteoarthritic joint pain.

 Yet another trial tested a combination of three natural anti-inflammatory agents.
 These were bromelain and the herbs turmeric and devil’s claw.
 The combination reduced pain in acute and chronic osteoarthritis.
 Researchers declared there were no withdrawals from the trial due to side effects.
 Suggesting the combination was a safe and efficacious alternative to NSAIDs.

 Many cases of osteoarthritis respond very well to herbal treatment.
 I discuss herbs for osteoarthritis here.
 Yet this condition does tend to need ongoing treatment.
 With this in mind the following herbs have good evidence of efficacy.

 Boswellia serrata is probably better known as frankincense.
 Oral treatment and topical treatments are available.
 This study compares capsules only with a combination of capsules plus topical use.
 Researchers report moderate improvement in both groups.